firecomm/firecomm/README.md

 > Run your new firecomm/gRPC-Node client with: `node /clients/chattyMath.js`.
 It may also be worthwhile to map this command to a script like `npm run client` in your `package.json`.

 Now enjoy the power of gRPCs!
 See how many requests and responses you can make per second with one duplex RPC method!

+Feel free to add more client Stubs to run services in parallel to one server address, bind multiple addresses to the Server, run multiple clients with their own Stubs.
+Once you feel comfortable, dive into modifying the .proto file and add multiple RPC methods to one Service, add multiple Services to a package, change the message fields or add multiple messages with different fields to send and receive.